10 questions about the Crown Bridges project

-According to YIT’s Production Manager Kari Simonen (Tampere Tramway) and Senior Vice President Jarkko Salmenoja, street repairs and the nuisance caused by them cannot be eliminated completely, but a lot can be achieved through rationalisation and better coordination between the parties.
+According to YIT’s Production Manager Kari Simonen (Tampere Tramway) and Head of Division Aleksi Laine, street repairs and the nuisance caused by them cannot be eliminated completely, but a lot can be achieved through rationalisation and better coordination between the parties.

-According to Salmenoja, the basis of everything is that the supplier conducts the required surveys before the ground is broken.
+According to Laine, the basis of everything is that the supplier conducts the required surveys before the ground is broken.

 “Many problems or delays are caused by underground electricity or water lines that have not been identified in the surveys.
 In such cases, we need to investigate what it is all about, what should be done and by whom.
 This always takes up time.”

 The constructors wait for the answers on the site with nothing to do, or the construction site is left vacant.
 Laine says that outsiders get a poor impression in both cases, which reinforces their feeling that street repairs are done slowly.

 “In such cases, I’ve noticed that people feel the construction site is left open for no reason, and this bothers them.”

 In addition to comprehensive and accurate surveys, the development phase has a significant influence on the fluency of the project and the prevention of future problems.
 In the Tampere Tramway project implemented according to the alliance model, the development phase took a full year.

 “That’s how the dialogue between the parties got started,” Simonen says.